dogweather/forkful/content/zh/lua/strings/interpolating-a-string.md

 weight: 8
 ---

-## What & Why? (是什么？为什么？)
-String interpolation is replacing placeholders within a string with actual values, a common practice for crafting messages or assembling texts dynamically.
-Programmers do it for readability and efficiency in their code.

 ## How to: (如何操作：)
 Lua doesn't have built-in string interpolation, but we can get the job done nicely with some creativity.
 Here's how: